antal-k/csgoempire-deposit-autoconfirm/README.md

-# USE THIS CODE AT YOUR OWN RISK, I DON'T TAKE RESPONSIBILITY FOR STEAM TRADE BANS
+## CSGOEmpire deposit bot w/ auto confirm, steam offer send & discord integration

-# csgoempire-deposit-autoconfirm
+#### USE THIS CODE AT YOUR OWN RISK, I DON'T TAKE RESPONSIBILITY FOR STEAM TRADE BANS

 For steam part, you need [SDA](https://github.com/Jessecar96/SteamDesktopAuthenticator) to get the sharedSecret & identitySecret.